ucs-compute-solutions/HyperFlex-ACI-Projects/HX-Edge-ACI-RemoteLeaf/README.md

 ## Overview

-This repository contains the Terraform (TF) plans for deploying the ACI portion of the design for a Cisco HyperFlex (HX) Edge with ACI Remote Leaf (RL) solution.
-For more details on the solution, see whitepaper available at: <link_will_be_updated_on_publish>.
+This repository contains the Terraform (TF) plans for deploying the ACI portion of the design for the Cisco HyperFlex (HX) Edge with ACI Remote Leaf (RL) solution.
+For more details on the solution, see whitepaper available at: https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/hx_edge_4_5_aci_terraform.html#CiscoIntersightServiceforTerraform>.

 The Terraform plans were used to provision the following aspects of the solution: